sumtotal-services/sumtotal-background-check-connector/README.md

 This is a common platform to integrate various external service providers for Background Check service  into the SumTotal application.

+This repository contains different branchs as follows master branch which is just having middleware,bgconnector template branch which contains the basic structure to implement bgcheck connector and bgconnector-checkr-sample branch which is actual implementation of backgroundcheck connector using checkr vendor.

 ## Getting Started

 This project is built using ASP.NET CORE, WEBAPI and serilog